Plan the Ultimate Couples’ Trip or Honeymoon to the Cook Islands

 Climate: Maximum average temperature – 27°C/81°F, minimum average temperature – 21°C/70°F and yearly average rainfall – 2,000mm/79″.

 Find out more in The Cook Islands Weather, Seasons & Climate.

 Find out more in What is the Cook Islands Time Zone?

 Find out more in Who are the People of the Cook Islands?

 Find out more in What is the Cook Islands Language?

 What is the best way to get to the Cook Islands?
 The Cook Islands can be accessed by flight, cruise ship or private sailing yachts.
 The most popular way to get to the Cook Islands for couples is by international flight, so let’s start with that.

 Flying to the Cook Islands

-Direct international flights to the Cook Islands come from New Zealand, Australia and French Polynesia.
+Direct international flights to the Cook Islands come from New Zealand, Australia, Hawaii and French Polynesia.
 If you’re coming from further afield, connecting flights can be made in New Zealand and Australia.
 See our guide, Which Airlines Fly Directly to the Cook Islands? for more advice.

 All international arrivals land at Rarotonga International Airport on the island of Rarotonga, only a few minutes from the nation’s capital, Avarua.
 Find out more about the airport and what to expect in Which Airport to Fly into the Cook Islands.